Reflex-Gravity/social-help-form-app/README.md

   - Ensure `OPENAI_KEY` is set in `server/.env` and the key is valid
 - Yarn not found
   - Install via `npm i -g yarn` and try again

+## Improvements

+- Increase the coverage of testing.
+- Add authentication layer.